-Back-end developers earn an average annual salary of around $77,570, according to PayScale.
+Back-end developers earn an average annual salary of $90,650, according to Payscale data from Jan.
+2023.

 Full-Stack Web Developer

-According to PayScale, full-stack web developers earn an average base salary of around $67,170 per year.
+According to Feb.
+2023 Payscale data, full-stack web developers earn an average base salary of $67,170 per year.

-Software developers determine what users need in a piece of software and develop software that meets those needs.
-To do this, they create flowcharts and models that help programmers create the code needed for the program, then work with the programmers to ensure that the code meets the developer's specifications.
+Software developers determine what users need in a software and develop software that meets those needs.
+To do this, they create flowcharts and models that help create the code needed for the program.
+Then, they may either write the code themselves or work with programmers to ensure that the code meets the developer's specifications.

-PayScale data shows that software developers earn an average of around $71,990 per year.
+Payscale data shows that software developers earn an average of $75,960 per year as of Feb.
+2023.

-A software engineer works with designers to build software products, including software for operating systems or applications such as video games.
-Software engineers use their programming expertise and knowledge of engineering principles to plan projects.
-Software engineering roles may be similar to software development roles, or they may require a background in engineering.
+A software engineer works with designers and product managers to build software products, including software for operating systems or applications like video games.
+Software engineers use their programming expertise and engineering knowledge to plan and execute projects.
+Software engineering roles may be similar to software development roles or require an engineering background.

-PayScale lists the average annual salary for a software engineer as about $86,680.
+Payscale reports the average annual salary for a software engineer is about $90,910 as of Feb.
+2023.

 Data analysts evaluate data to inform business decisions, working in just about every industry.
-Data analysts spend most of their time collecting data, "cleaning" it, and organizing the information into easy-to-understand reports.
-These professionals may need some programming skills, such as familiarity with SQL, and they often need to know how to use data visualization tools.
+Data analysts spend most of their time collecting data, "cleaning" it, and organizing it into easy-to-understand reports.
+These professionals may need programming skills, such as familiarity with SQL, and they often need to know how to use data visualization tools, such as Tableau.

 Similar to data analysts, data scientists help companies make sense of the data available to them.
-They make observations about datasets and use data to solve complicated problems.
+They make observations about datasets, build data models, and use data to solve complicated problems.
 Data scientists need to have strong foundational knowledge in math, statistics, modeling, and computer science, as well as business development.

-Data scientists earn an average base salary of around $96,300 per year, according to PayScale.
+Data scientists earn an average base salary of around $98,600 per year, according to Payscale.

-UX/UI designers design the user experience and user interface for websites, mobile apps, and other software.
-User experience design encompasses the entire process of using a digital product, while user interface design focuses on the buttons, visual design, and other elements of the interface that a user interacts with.
+UX/UI designers create the user experience and user interface for websites, mobile apps, and other software.
+User experience design involves the entire process of using a digital product.
+User interface design focuses on the buttons, visual design, and other elements that a user interacts with.

 Software Product Manager

-A software product manager is in charge of making sure that a software development process runs smoothly and achieves its goals.
+A software product manager is responsible for ensuring that a software development process runs smoothly and achieves its goals.
 Product managers must understand technology, business development, and user needs.
-These professionals often manage a team of developers and help facilitate communication, workflows, code review, and meetings to make sure the digital product is developed according to plan.
+These professionals often manage a team of developers and help facilitate communication, workflows, code review, and meetings to ensure the digital product is developed according to plan.